 Ten years later and counting, and with some epic deliberation, I have decided to bring back The Games Ingredients.
 I’m under no illusion that to reach the heights of old, it would take something of a mega miracle.
-But fear not, I’m not aiming that high, I’ve climbed Everest once and when I looked down all’s I could see where other slap-dash, flame bait gaming blog’s trying to accomplish what we did in a few short years.
+But fear not, I’m not aiming that high, I’ve climbed Everest once and when I looked down all I could see were other slap-dash, flame bait gaming blog’s trying to accomplish what we did in a few short years.

 Panel 1 Placeholder